About EGSH

 Market Trends and Transaction Data

-Valuers rely on DLD transaction records and the Dubai REST system for verified comparable data (DLD).
+Valuers rely on DLD transaction records and the Dubai REST system for verified comparable data.
 The scale and trajectory of market activity influence the comparables available and the adjustments applied.
 Where transaction volume in a specific area or building is low, valuers must draw on a wider data set, which introduces greater subjectivity into the assessment.

 Service Charges and Community Fees